just-another-downer/landgrid-support/_articles/how-to-filter-data.md

 intro: Filtering data helps you analyze and understand it
 title: How to Filter Data
 ---

+_This feature is only available with a Landgrid Pro, Team, or Enterprise account.
+[Click here to upgrade your account](https://landgrid.com/plans)._

 **About Filter**
 Landgrid.com gives you powerful tools to explore and understand the data you bring to your account.
 One of these tools is Filter – a search/query interface that allows you to select multiple criteria from data in LOVELAND’s database as well as datasets and survey data you bring to your account.